Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

 \subsection{FedHP: Federated Hardware-Prompt Learning}

 \textbf{Hardware-Prompt Learning}.
-Bearing the heterogeneous issue, previous efforts~\cite{li2020federated,karimireddy2020scaffold} mainly focus on rectifying the global/local gradients upon training, which only \textit{takes effect on the learning manifold} but fail to \textit{touches the heterogeneity} rooted in the input data space.
-Since we explicitly uncover and determine two types of the heterogeneity in snapshot compressive imaging stemming from the hardware inconsistency (Section.~\ref{subsec: fed in HSI}), we resort to reshape the encoded data representations of different clients to a shared space.
+Bearing the heterogeneous issue, previous efforts~\citep{li2020federated,karimireddy2020scaffold} mainly focus on rectifying the global/local gradients upon training, which only \textit{takes effect on the learning manifold} but fail to \textit{solve the heterogeneity} rooted in the input data space, whose effectiveness in this low-level vision task may be limited.
+Since we uncover two types of the heterogeneity in snapshot compressive imaging stemming from the hardware inconsistency (Section.~\ref{subsec: fed in HSI}), this work opts to tackling the client drift issue by directly operating in the input data space.
 This can be achieved by collaboratively learning the input data alignment given different coded apertures.
-In light of the visual prompt tuning advances in large models~\cite{liu2023pre,bahng2022visual}, we devise a hardware-conditioned prompt network in the following.
+In light of the visual prompt tuning in large models~\citep{liu2023pre,bahng2022visual}, we devise a hardware-conditioned prompt network in the following.

-As shown in the \texttt{Step 2} of Fig.~\ref{fig: framework}, given the input data $\{\mathbf{Y}_{i}^{\mathbf{M}}\}_{i=1}^{i=N}$ of the reconstruction, the prompt network aligns the input samples, \emph{i.e.}, measurements $\mathbf{Y}^{\mathbf{M}_{i}}$, by adding a prompter conditioned on the hardware configuration.
+As shown in the \textit{Step 2} of Fig.~\ref{fig: framework}, given the input data $\{\mathbf{Y}_{i}^{\mathbf{M}}\}_{i=1}^{i=N}$ of the reconstruction, the prompt network aligns the input samples, \emph{i.e.}, measurements $\mathbf{Y}^{\mathbf{M}_{i}}$, by adding a prompter conditioned on the hardware configuration.
 Let $\Phi(\phi; \mathbf{M})$ denote the prompt network (\emph{e.g.}, attention block) parameterized by $\phi$ and $\mathbf{Y}^{\mathbf{M}}_{i}$ is produced upon coded aperture $\mathbf{M}$.
-Then the resulting input sample is aligned as
+Then, the resulting input sample is aligned as

 In the proposed method, the prompt network collaborates different clients with inconsistent hardware configurations.
 It takes effect by implicitly observing and collecting diverse coded aperture samples of all clients, and jointly learns to react to different hardware settings.
 The prompter regularizes the input data space and achieves the goal of coping with heterogeneity sourcing from hardware.